Fast Randomized Kernel Methods With Statistical Guarantees: Preliminaries and notation

 For instance, for random sampling algorithms, $S$ would contain a non-zero entry at position $(i,j)$ if the $i$-th column of $K$ is chosen at the $j$-th trial of the sampling process.
 Alternatively, $S$ could also be a random projection matrix; or $S$ could be constructed with some other (perhaps deterministic) method, as long as it verifies some structural properties, depending on the application~\cite{mahoney2011randomized,gittens2013revisiting,mahoney2009cur,drineas2008relative}.

 We will focus in this paper on analyzing this approximation in the statistical prediction context related to the estimation of $f^*$ by solving Problem~\eqref{dis_ker}.
 We proceed by revisiting and improving upon prior results from three different areas.
 The first result (Theorem \ref{bias_}) is on the behavior of the bias of $\hat{f}_L$, when $L$ is constructed using a general sketching matrix $S$.
 This result underlies the statistical analysis of the Nystr\"{o}m method.
-To see this, first, it is not hard to prove that $L \preceq K$ in the sense of usual the order on the positive semi-definite cone (see Appendix A).
-Then, by monotonicity, the variance will decrease, but the bias will increase when replacing $K$ by $L$; see Eqn.\ \eqref{decomp}.
-Hence to obtain a bound on $\risk(\hat{f}_L)$, it suffices to control the bias term.
+To see this, first, it is not hard to prove that $L \preceq K$ in the sense of usual the order on the positive semi-definite cone.
+Second, one can prove that the variance is matrix-increasing, hence the variance will decrease when replacing $K$ by $L$.
+On the other hand, the bias (while \emph{not} matrix monotone in general) can be proven to not increase too much when replacing $K$ by $L$.
+This latter statement will be the main technical difficulty for obtaining a bound on $\risk(\hat{f}_L)$ (see Appendix A).
 A form of this result is due to Bach \cite{bach2012sharp} in the case where $S$ is a uniform sampling matrix.
 The second result (Theorem \ref{concent}) is a concentration bound for approximating matrix multiplication when the rank-one components of the product are sampled non uniformly.
 This result is derived from the matrix Bernstein inequality, and yields a sharp quantification of the deviation of the approximation from the true product.
 The third result (Definition \ref{lev}) is an extension of the definition of the leverage scores to the context of kernel ridge regression.
 Whereas the notion of leverage is established as an algorithmic tool in randomized linear algebra, we introduce a natural counterpart of it to this statistical setting.
 By combining these contributions, we are able to give a sharp statistical statement on the behavior of the Nystr\"{o}m method if one is allowed to sample non uniformly.
 All the proofs are deferred to the appendix.